PeterCamilleri/CX16/tools/README.md

 memory device to be programmed.
 It can even discard memory regions that are to contain uninitialized data.

+Time and time again, I have found that a disciplined, modular approach leads to success and that taking short-cuts and hacking leads to an unworkable mess.
+Linkers make the modular apporach work with a minimum of fuss and ceremony.

 ### Using object files with ld65

 wip